What Is the Right of First Refusal?

-If you’re already planning on collective enfranchisement and you receive a right of first refusal notice first, this could save you a lot of time and money – if the price is right.
+If you’re already planning on collective enfranchisement and you receive a right of first refusal notice first, this could save you a lot of time and money – but only if the price is right.

 Exercising Your Right – take care

 If enough of the leaseholders decide they want to take up the offer, and take the opportunity to purchase the freehold of their block, they will need to nominate a person to buy the freehold on behalf of the leaseholders.
 And, it’s worth pointing out, proper organisation from the outset is vital to ensuring that the process goes ahead smoothly.

 Too often, poorly organised groups of leaseholders accidentally lose their right to buy the freehold of their block by taking up the option of first refusal, simply by not following the correct procedures.
 And that effectively allows the freeholder to sell the property to a third party with relative ease.

 There are a number of time restrictions and deadlines which must be kept to by both parties, or the deal can easily fall through.
 This is really important because collapsed negotiations may not be restarted for twelve months, meaning the process will effectively have to start again not less than a year later.

 This is particularly bad news if the freeholder changes his mind in the meantime or if a buoyant property market means that the valuation of the freehold itself is rising.
 It means, of course, that you will need to pay more to purchase your freehold in this way.

 However if your freeholder does withdraw, they can’t then sell the leasehold on different terms or at a price lower than initially proposed.
 In addition, the leaseholders simply won’t be able to negotiate a sale of the freehold for a year, as the process cannot be restarted immediately.